John Gibb (courtier): Court life

+Masterton

 In 1592 he was rewarded with the gift of the rents of Masterton to him and his son James, "remembering the long good true and faithful service done to his majesty as well in his highness' minority as majority by his grace's daily servitor John Gib one of the varlets in his graces chamber."
 In 1593 James gave him a property in Edinburgh.
+The lands at Masterton were given to Anne of Denmark in 1593, as part of the settlement of her morrowing gift of Dunfermline lands, and Gibb was compensated with an income of cereal produce from Cockburnspath.